TMJCR/Property-Sheep/README.md

 Property Sheep is a full stack javascript application built for a property letting agency.
-The site enables landlords to sign up to the service by filling out a questionaire to input all relavant information so their portfolio of properties can be suitably managed by the letting agent.
-They can then login to the service to securely access their online portal and make any admendments to their account.
+The site enables landlords to sign up to the service by filling out a questionnaire to input all relevant information so their portfolio of properties can be suitably managed by the letting agent.
+A user can then login to the service to access their online portal and securely manage their account.

 <img src="./Thumbnail.png">

 -How I built this:
-* This was for a real client so sat with the owner to discuss exactly what he wanted from the application.
+* This project was built for a newly formed property letting agency so I first spoke to the client in order to get a list of specifications for how the site should operate.
-* Built the sign up process using bcrypt for secure password storage
-* Also assigned a JWT which is stored in cookies
-* Began with building the questionaire site which uses conditioinal rendering
+* The client's preference was to use Material-UI for the site so that the components would be straightforward to amend by a future developer but easily maintain consistency.
+* The first stage was to build a secure login/account process which I built in node.js using bcrypt for secure encryption.
+I also used Json web tokens to authenticate the user and these tokens are stored in session cookies with each subsequent request passed through an authentication middleware.
-* At each stage the information gets stored in the state so that you can navigate through the steps of the questionaire
+* Then I began building out the questionnaire section where certain sections are conditionally rendered based on the answers to earlier questions.
+At each stage of the questionnaire the application state is updated so a user can navigate back and forth through the questionnaire without losing their progress.
-* Once completed, this gets added to the database and appears in the users portal
-* Authentication and CRUD functionality are handled with JSON web tokens whilst MongoDB is used for storage.
+* All of the questionnaire data is stored in the database and the users can then access their 'Landlord Portal' from where they have full CRUD functionality over their account.

 -What I learnt:
-* Worked with a client to work out what they want
-* The preference was to use materialise UI for easy maintenance so learnt how to customise materialise UI components such as checkbox to fit the brand.
+* Security is an important part of the application as the bulk of information stored in the database is private information.
+Through research, I gained a good understanding of encryption, private & public key cryptography and hashing and salting.
+I settled on the NPM package BCrypt to securely store the hashed passwords and for account verification.
+* I learnt how to implement Json Web Tokens (JWT) to sign and verify a user once they are logged into the website.
+This also involved writing custom authentication middleware in Express to intercept and authenticate any requests by checking these tokens.
+I used the NPM package cookie-parser to pass the tokens back and forth between the browser and the server.
+* I discovered more advanced concepts in database schemas such as the difference between statics and methods on an object data model and linking schemas using virtual references.
-* Worked collaboratively with a designer/illustrator to come up with the branding of the company
+* I worked with the client directly to understand the requirements and then go about designing and implementing the solution independently.
+I also worked collaboratively with a designer/illustrator to make the website design coherent with the company branding.
-* Used JWT and using auth middleware
-* USed Session cookies
-* Used BCrypt
-* Conditional Rendering
-* Google Places API and amend the places lookup
-* with a debounce function
-* Image storage using base64 ecoding
-* Linking schemas using virtual references
-* statics and methods in models
+* The client's preference was to use Material-UI and there were many instances where I had to customise the Material-UI components, e.g. customise the checkbox so that if 'all' is checked then each individual box is also checked and vice-versa.
+* Including an address lookup was part of the specification so I decided to use the Google Places API.
+To stay within API request limits I researched Throttle and Debouncing functions to reduce the number of requests that are sent when a user types in a postcode.
+Ultimately, I decided to only send the request to the API once three letters of a postcode have been typed which greatly reduced the API calls.
+* An important part of the questionnaire was to conditionally render the questions based on previous answers which I managed using state to store answered questions.

 -What I would do differently if I were to do it again:
-* Redux
-* Save in local storage rather than state
-* Materialise came with quite a lot of extras that could have been stripped out
+* The application itself is relatively large compared to other React projects I have completed and there are many components.
+This results in passing state as props through the component tree which can be difficult to trace through.
+I believe this would have been a good opportunity to use 'Context' in react as much of the data in the application needs to be accessed by various components, all at different nested levels.
+* In hindsight, while I did save the questionnaire responses in state so that a user can navigate back and forth between the questionnaire pages, I may have been better saving the responses in local storage so that the progress will not be lost if the page is refreshed for any reason.
+* Although I found Material-UI easy to work with (and using it was part of the brief), had I built this for myself I would probably opt to build custom components as the Material-UI components had a lot of additional structure that I didnt need for my purpose and some components needed quite a bit of customisation to work in the way that I needed.